Caioflp/Caioflp.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a second year **master's student in Applied Mathematics** at FGV's School of Applied Mathematics, and am fortunate to be advised by [Prof. Yuri Saporito](https://www.yurisaporito.com).
+I am a second year **master's student in Applied Mathematics** at FGV's School of Applied Mathematics.
+I am fortunate to be advised by [Prof. Yuri Saporito](https://www.yurisaporito.com).

 My research interestes lie broadly in areas of **Probability and Statistics** which have some kind of "functional flavor", as well as compelling applications.
 These include **Stochastic Control**, **Nonparametric Statistics** and **Stochastic Optimization** over high/infinite dimensional spaces, motivated by problems in **Finance**, **Econometrics** and **Machine Learning**.